ldynia/archcolider/Business goal and scope.md

 *A “ghost kitchen” (food preparation and cooking facility set up for the preparation of delivery-only meals.) needs an ordering system to allow users to have visibility of what items are available, purchase, and pick up items at any one of their points of sale / smart-fridge.*

-From the business goal definition we can briefly identify following areas of interests (subdomains):
+From the business goal definition we can briefly identify following areas of interests:

-**Generic parts:**
+**Core parts:**
-1. Ordering system
+1. Ordering system - tracking the process of ordering
-1. Purchasing system

-**Context aware:**
+1. Food catalog - availability of items
 1. Reservation of food
 1. Picking up food
 1. Point Of Sales - integration with ordering system
-1. Food catalog - visibility of items
+1. Promotions and discounts

+**Support**
+1. Feedbacks
+1. User management

+**Generic**
+1. Payments
+1. Notifications

 ## Background: